can i keep my ex from leaving state

 Parental Relocation Hearings

 Like most things regarding kids, there’s a strict process and a procedure to follow, and you have recourse.
-Moving away without the express permission of the court can result in contempt charges, fines, and even jail time.
+Moving away without the court’s express permission can result in contempt charges, fines, and even imprisonment.

 The most common way to obtain this authorization is through a relocation hearing.
 If your ex wants to relocate with the kids, unless you’re okay with that, you’ll likely wind up in front of a judge.